 Seriously, why on earth would you use Windows..?
 There are literally thousands of better alternatives out there, pick one.

-Now, I know this is hard, but changing your gaming habits may be the single most important step in reducing memory requirements.
+Now, I know it's hard, but changing your gaming habits may be the single most important step in reducing memory requirements.

 This is not a joke.
-Not only is it possible to do professional programming using the basic UNIX tools, but it is arguably not possible to do it otherwise.
-Using bloated IDE's is a sure way to generate bloated code beyond your understanding.
+Not only is it possible to do professional programming using basic UNIX tools, but it is arguably not possible to do it otherwise.
+Using bloated IDE's beyond your understanding, is a sure way to generate bloated code beyond your understanding.
 Keep things simple, for your own benefit, as well as others!

 alias note='echo "$@" >> $HOME/.notes' if [ -f $HOME/.notes ]; then cat $HOME/.notes; fi